claudia1462656918/MSiA-Value-Chain-Project/README.md

 ## Project Charter

-**Vision**: Evaluate opportunities for marketing and product improvements and increase bank clients’ engagement in bank's marketing campaign to advertise their new financial products and interest in subscribing the term deposit
+**Vision**: Evaluate opportunities for marketing improvements and increase bank clients’ engagement in bank's marketing campaign to advertise their new financial products and interest in subscribing the term deposit

 **Mission**: Drive subscription of term deposit by using data of clients and last contact of current campaign of the Portuguese bank to inform targeting decision